School of Natural Sciences and Mathematics

 Clinical Faculty: Katherine (Kate) Donaldson, Floyd Dorsey, Bill Gammons, Amin Lalani, Jim McConnell, James (Bill) Neal

-Affiliate Faculty: John G. Burr, Gregg R. Dieckmann, Joseph (Joe) Ferrara, Matthew J. Goeckner, Pamela Gossin, John H. Hoffman, Joseph M. Izen, Susan E. Minkoff, Felecia Pittman, Christine Salmon, Robert J. Stern, John Zweck
+Affiliate Faculty: John G. Burr, Gregg R. Dieckmann, Joseph (Kate) Ferrara, Matthew J. Goeckner, Pamela Gossin, John H. Hoffman, Joseph M. Izen, Susan E. Minkoff, Felecia Pittman, Christine Salmon, Robert J. Stern, John Zweck

 Objectives and Structure